 Please mail complete packet to:

-June 2014: Community Hospital of Anderson and Good Samaritan Hospital are now considered a trauma center for the purposes of the triage and transport rule.
+August 2014: Community Hospital East, Community Hospital North, Community Hospital South, and Methodist Hospital - Northlake Campus are now considered a trauma center for purposes of the triage and transport rule.
 The 45-minute map has been updated.
 Data sources and algorithms used to create the map were updated in January, 2014.
 The new data should provide a more accurate measurement.
 However, the ISDH has not attempted to confirm the accuracy in the field.
 Maps developed prior to January, 2014 cannot be directly compared to the current map.

 February 2014: IU Health Arnett is now considered a trauma center for purposes of the triage and transport rule.